enonic/enonic/xp/7.0/improved-version-storage.md

 ## Epic1: Divide blobstore segments by repository

 * The blobstore segments should be divided by repository
-* As a controller developer, I should be able to delete entirely (index+blob) a repository
+* TBD: As a controller developer, I should be able to delete entirely (index+blob) a repository
 * Vacuum should have an additional task (executed first), removing blob for deleted (index deleted) repositories

 ### Requirements